This chapter describes how to upgrade your existing Oracle Real-Time Decisions 220.127.116.11 environment to Oracle Real-Time Decisions 11g.

-If you are already running Oracle Fusion Middleware 11g, then see Oracle Fusion Middleware Patching Guide, which provides information about applying the latest Oracle Fusion Middleware patches.
+If you are already running Oracle Fusion Middleware 11g, refer to the Oracle Fusion Middleware Patching Guide, which provides information about applying the latest Oracle Fusion Middleware patches.

 This guide provides instructions for upgrading from Oracle Real-Time Decisions Version 18.104.22.168 to the latest Oracle Real-Time Decisions 11g.

-If you have customized the 22.214.171.124 Oracle Real-Time Decisions system with specific server-side configuration parameter values, then examine and note down the customizations.
-If they have a direct equivalent, then you can replicate them later in the 11g upgraded system.
+If you have customized your 22.214.171.124 Oracle Real-Time Decisions system with specific server-side configuration parameter values, examine and note down the customizations.
+If they have a direct equivalent, you can replicate them later in your 11g upgraded system.

-The customized Oracle RTD server-side configuration settings are included in the Oracle RTD SDConfig table, as shown in the following image.
+The customized Oracle RTD server-side configuration settings appear in the Oracle RTD SDConfig table, as shown in the following image.

 <server_name>" rows show the parameters for the server level.

-You might also have created special configuration settings at the application server level, such as JDBC data source settings, JVM parameters, and memory configuration parameters.
-Note down any configuration settings that you want to be used, exactly or in an equivalent way, in the upgraded system.
+You may also have created special configuration settings at the application server level, such as JDBC data source settings, JVM parameters, and memory configuration parameters.
+Note down any configuration settings that you want to be used, exactly or in an equivalent way, in your upgraded system.

-The Repository Creation Utility (RCU) is a graphical tool for creating and managing Oracle Fusion Middleware database schemas in the database.
-To create the Oracle BI EE 11g destination BIPLATFORM schema, see "Additional Oracle BI Installer Requirements" in the Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.
+The Repository Creation Utility (RCU) is a graphical tool for creating and managing Oracle Fusion Middleware database schema in your database.
+To create your Oracle Business Intelligence Enterprise Edition 11g destination BIPLATFORM schema, see "Additional Oracle BI Installer Requirements" in the Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.

-For installation and configuration instructions, see "Running the Installer" in the Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.
+For installation and configuration instructions for Oracle Business Intelligence Enterprise Edition, see "Running the Installer" in the Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.